 We were travelling short haul and the service we had was excellent.
 The plane was spotless and the crew offered the kids some toys to choose from: the selection included colouring and activity books for different ages and a puzzle game that the kids couldn’t get enough of.
 Those, in addition to the toys for flying we had brought from home made for a smooth onboard experience.

-Flying with morning, we were offered a choice of complimentary sweet or savoury snacks, along with tea, coffee and soft drinks.
+Flying in the morning, we were offered a choice of complimentary sweet or savoury snacks, along with tea, coffee and soft drinks.
 Kids meals are available and can be booked online up to 24 hours before your flight, but on European flights, this service is available in business class only.

 Bassinets are available in all flight classes on long-haul flights and in Business Class on European flights.
 They are approved for babies of up to 8 months and weighing a maximum of 11 kg.
 Due to space constraints, bassinets should be booked in advance, so make sure you contact customer service as soon as you know you are flying to secure yours.